Mapping Data to Shaders

 Before calling vkCreateGraphicsPipelines a VkPipelineVertexInputStateCreateInfo struct will need to be filled out with a list of VkVertexInputAttributeDescription mappings to the shader.

-An example GLSL vertex shader:
+An example GLSL vertex shader (Try Online):

 #version 450